The benefits for students are:

-- Participating students will improve both their foreign language skills and their performance in mathematics.
+- They improve both their foreign language skills and their performance in mathematics.

 - As a result, their motivation will increase, and this will bring them more academic success.